 Attachments

-Attachment 1: [Business Associate and] Data Sharing Terms (if applicable, otherwise delete)

-Attachment 2: Federal Compliance, Certifications and Assurances
+Attachment 1: Federal Compliance, Certifications and Assurances

-Attachment 3: Substance Abuse and Mental Health Administration – Award Standard Terms

-Attachment 4: Federal Award Terms

-Attachment 5: Federal Subaward Information
+Exhibit A: Service Level Agreement Template

 ATTACHMENT 1: FEDERAL COMPLIANCE, CERTIFICATIONS, AND ASSURANCES

 The use of federal funds requires additional compliance and control mechanisms to be in place.
 The following represents the majority of compliance elements that may apply to any federal funds provided under this Agreement.
 By signing below the Sovereign Nation agrees to comply with all applicable State and Federal statutes, laws, rules, and regulations in the performance of this Agreement, whether included specifically in this Agreement or not.
 For clarification regarding any of these elements or details specific to the federal funds in this Agreement, contact the HCA Agreement Manager listed on the Cover Page of this Agreement.